4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/mnist_long/README.md

 # TODO ASAP
-1. Debug!
-Get the experiments to run on supercloud `WITH BATCH (16 GPUs)`
+Get the experiments to run on `16 GPUs at once running out of memory`!
-2. Add control stitching network to itself!
-3. Ensure that there are no memory problems (i.e. garbage collect yourself from GPU if necessary)

 ## Immediately After ^ is done
 1. Stitch into and out of a single layer (i.e. an "insertion" stitch instead of a swap)